Insomnia in menopause

 Common causes and factors associated with insomnia during menopausal women

 Changes in hypothalamic, pituitary and ovarian hormones are observed during menopause.1 Temperature homoeostasis is impaired due to a reduction in estradiol concentration in the hypothalamic temperature-regulating centre.3 There is a close relationship between the temperature-regulating centre and sleep-regulating centre of the brain, which can lead to simultaneous disturbance in the sleep-regulating centre due to hormonal fluctuation during menopause.
 In addition, the disruption of temperature-regulation axis causes vasomotor symptoms such as night sweats and hot flushes, which may in turn disturb sleep.1 The severity of insomnia in perimenopausal women is correlated to other factors including overall quality of life, physical and mental health, physical activity, social environment and vasomotor symptoms.4

 Assessment of quality of sleep and treatment of insomnia in menopausal women

 The quality of sleep can be assessed subjectively by self-reporting or objectively through somnography.
 In somnography, the brain waves, muscle tension and eye movements are recorded and scored for the stages of sleep.1 It has been observed that vasomotor symptoms such as hot flushes and night sweats increase the occurrence of insomnia in menopausal women.
-Therefore, effective treatment of these symptoms is beneficial to alleviate insomnia.1 Behavioural treatment includes counselling the patient regarding appropriate sleep hygiene, regularising the bedtime routine and stimulus control and improves vasomotor symptoms and consequently may alleviate insomnia.1,5
+Therefore, effective treatment of these symptoms is beneficial to alleviate insomnia.1 Behavioural treatment includes counselling the patient regarding appropriate sleep hygiene, regulating the bedtime routine and stimulus control play an important role in the overall management of insomnia.1,5